krilor/blog/content/posts/005-vue-js-ceasar-cipher.md

 externalLink = ""
 +++

 Related to my recent interest in CTF, I've spent a little time to implement a simple [Ceasar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) in [Vue.js](https://vuejs.org/).
-It allows the user to replace letters by a letter some adjustable number of positions up or down the alphabet.
+It allows the user to replace letters with another letter some adjustable number of positions up or down the alphabet.

 I did this partly because it's a long time since I've done any Vue-related work and also because I find other online Ceasar cipher sites to be a bit clunky and not as user friendly.
 I mean, there is no reason to have to click a `Encode` or `Decode` button.
 Come, on, it's 2019 allready!
 Once I change the input, I expect things to happen!